-In the event of a RIC activation or the assigning of multiple RIC's to an incident, it is highly recommended, if a RIC GRP SUP position is established, a Chief Officer be assigned to that position to directly oversee RIC operations.
-The RIC Group Supervisor will report directly to the IC or Operations section Chief.
-Upon deployment of an IRIC/RIC, an additional priority for the IC will be to ensure sufficient resources are in place to quickly assist the IRIC/RIC with whatever rescue functions are required.
-The IC should consider re-staffing the RIC team after sufficient rescue resources are in place.
-This re-staffed RIC will be designated as "RIC Heartland Engine 11".
-This re-staffed RIC team shall be equipped and positioned to assist with firefighter rescue/retrieval efforts as determined necessary.
-The re-staffed or subsequent RIC units should be assigned to the RIC Group Supervisor, if so established.
+In the event of a RIC activation or the assigning of multiple RIC's to an incident, it is highly recommended that if a RIC GRP SUP position is established, a Chief Officer be assigned to that position to directly oversee RIC operations.
+The RIC Group Supervisor will report directly to the IC or Operations Section Chief.

+Upon deployment of an IRIC/RIC, an additional priority for the IC will be to restaff the depleted or deployed IRIC/RIC position(s).
+This re-staffed RIC will be known as "Back-Up RIC" including any geographic identifier assigned to the deployed IRIC/RIC (i.e. Back-Up RIC or Back-Up RIC Bravo etc.) This Back-up team shall be equipped and positioned to assist with Firefighter rescue/retrieval efforts as determined necessary by the Supervising entity.
+This Back-up team can be positioned to potentially augment the current Firefighter rescue effort if needed or stage for an additional deployment if necessary.

-Incident Commander (IC) Responsibilities
+Incident Commander Responsibilities

-- The IC shall continually reevaluate the incident situation and risks associated to the operating crews to determine the effectiveness of tactics and the safety of personnel is maintained throughout the entire incident. - The IC will ensure the number of RIC's is commensurate with the complexity of the incident. - The IC shall advise dispatch of a RIC deployment and ensure Dispatch responds an additional alarm to the incident, if warranted. - When multiple RIC's are assigned to an incident or upon an IRIC/RIC activation, span of control may dictate a RIC Group Supervisor be established.
+The IC shall continually reevaluate the incident situation and risks associated to the operating crews to determine the effectiveness of tactics and that the safety of personnel is maintained throughout the entire incident.

+The IC will ensure that the number of RIC's is commensurate with the complexity of the incident.

+The IC shall advise dispatch of a RIC deployment and ensure that Dispatch responds an additional alarm to the incident if warranted.

+When multiple RIC's are assigned to an incident, or upon an IRIC/RIC activation, span of control may dictate that a RIC Group Supervisor be established.

-- Once RIC is deployed for a firefighter rescue, a new Back-up RIC will be established to replace the deployed RIC as soon as practical.
-This Back-up RIC Crew can be readied to utilize and assist/augment the firefighter rescue effort or be maintained in the stand-by capacity. - Because of the Two-In/Two-Out IRIC/RIC Exception, if the need for civilian rescue surfaces after a crew has been tasked with IRIC/RIC responsibilities, the IC may choose to utilize the IRIC/RIC to perform a Rescue Group function to aid in victim rescue.
+Once RIC is deployed for a firefighter rescue, a new Back-up RIC will be established to replace the deployed RIC as soon as practical.
+This Back-up RIC Crew can be readied to utilize and assist/augment the Firefighter rescue effort or be maintained in the stand-by capacity.

+Because of the 2-In/2-Out IRIC/RIC Exception, if the need for civilian rescue surfaces after a crew has been tasked with IRIC/RIC responsibilities, the IC may choose to utilize the IRIC/RIC to perform a Rescue Group function to aid in victim rescue.
 If this option is enacted, the IC shall designate a new IRIC/RIC as soon as possible.
-For the sake of firefighter safety, the rescue of civilians will not eliminate the responsibility for the IC to maintain immediate firefighter rescue capabilities in the event of firefighter distress.
-The IC shall order additional resources, as needed, to maintain or establish IRIC/RIC functions.
+For the sake of Firefighter safety, the rescue of civilians will not eliminate the responsibility for the IC to maintain immediate Firefighter rescue capabilities in the event of Firefighter distress.
+The IC shall order additional resources as needed to maintain or establish IRIC/RIC functions.